ChrisForsythQA/Qa-test/README.md

   When: I put in currency that is not accepted
   Then: the coins are returned to the user

 Questions: Can customer add multiple items before purchase or have to purchase individually?
 Does the card/apple pay need to be scanned before or after selecting item/s?
+Will there be a message for insufficient funds?

 User stories